 - Bring your insurance card and identification to every visit.

-- All self-pay fees will be collected at time of service unless a treatment deposit has been paid in advance.
+- Plan to pay for services not covered by insurance (copayments, deductibles, noncovered services, etc.) at time of service.
+All self-pay fees are collected at time of service unless a treatment deposit has been paid in advance.

 Prior to treatment, contact your insurance company to better understand your fertility insurance plan benefits.
 To facilitate the conversation be sure to have insurance information on hand before calling and ask the following questions.